loliGothicK/deriving_via/README.md

 This library uses the `Deref` trait as a hack to implement the newtype pattern.
 If you are comfortable with this approach, this library is for you.

-_deriving via_ aims to be your tool of choice for handling newtype patterns in Rust.
+_Deriving via_ aims to be your tool of choice for handling newtype patterns in Rust.
 The library makes use of a `DerivingVia` macro to generate `Deref` trait implementations, which allow your types to behave as _Smart Wrappers_ by automatically dereferencing their _underlying types_.

 This library also introduces features such as explicit Generalised Newtype Deriving using the `#[deriving]` attribute and a way to specify base types for derive generation using the `#[deriving(Trait(via: Type))]` mechanism.